 JUFO portal user guide

-Last updated 5.4.2024
+Last updated 3.6.2024

 The JUFO portal is a service intended for researchers and other people working in science, where you can search for information on scientific journals/series, conferences and book publishers.
 The portal also includes professional and general journals used by researchers working in Finland.
+Visit the portal at https://jfp.csc.fi/jufoportal.

 Through the portal, it is also possible to propose new publication channels for evaluation and suggest a change to the level rating or bibliographic information of already classified publication channels.

-In the JUFO portal, it is possible to browse the content without logging in, but making suggestions for additions and amendments requires logging in.
-There is a button for logging in at the top right corner of the portal.
+It is possible to browse the content without logging in, but making suggestions for additions and amendments requires logging in.
+Login button can be found in the menu at the top right of the portal, through which you can also register as a portal user.

 Contents of the user guide: